CosmicEvil/YourNal/README.md

 ## 🚀 Still to do!

-- firestore implementation for the saved lists
+- firestore implementation for the saved lists -> clearList
-- More options for the prompts (toggle for without)
+- Google signin firebase documentation fixing
 - Meditation timer page
-- daily inspirational quote?
+- daily inspirational quote? -> Not daily yet
 - Dashboard with insights
 - Solidity/ethereum nft creating as gamification
 - Better styling